 A week ago, I did a few interesting things.
 I (finally!) started work on a ‘history journal’ project that had been gifted to me three months ago.
 I was supposed to have given it a long time back but then life happened, priorities changed and the project got delayed.
 That’s the first interesting thing there, finishing that long-pending project.

-- I attended a “solo female travellers’ meet” in my city and met a bunch of interesting people, learned some lessons from more experienced solo travellers and answered questions of some planning to take the plunge.
+The second exciting bit was attending a “solo female travellers meet” – here I met a bunch of interesting people, learned some lessons from more experienced solo travellers and answered questions of some planning to take the plunge.
 It was during the discussions here that someone raised the point of “clicking photographs to remember the trip” or “writing a travel diary” to remember the trip.
 The responses to these two queries differed – as they would.
 But what struck me was the thread tying this incident to the project mentioned above.

 Although the history journal project has been on the back burner, it’s been on my mind as I’ve planned, thought, strategized and discarded several ideas.
-The trouble never was about what was important enough to chronicle.
-The issue was with which bit of my life I wanted to write about and share.
+There was no shortage of things to write about, to chronicle.
+And therein was the trouble!
 I’m almost done with the project and as I sit back and take note, the realisation hits me that it is a travel journal similar to what I’m doing at From The Corner Table.

 I’ve charted the history of my travel experiences and the way my blog has become a platform for sharing.
 I’m especially kicked about the blog because a few days ago, a much-loved human told me “You were with us almost every single moment.”
 The “us” here are this beloved human and his partner who were exploring Athens recently and had spoken to me at length about my experience in the city.
 A similar statement had popped up a while ago when I sent off my Scotland trip links to a friend heading there.
 The latter had just one question at the end of it all – “How do you remember everything!?”